Understanding Sex Work in an Open Society

 The fact that sex work is work does not mean that it is good work, or empowering work, or harmless work.
 However, sex work is not inherently harmful, but criminalization and stigma do make sex work circumstantially harmful.

 Sex workers, like most workers, have diverse feelings about their work.
 Some sex workers dislike their work but find that it is their best or only option to make a living.
 Some are agnostic about their work but find that it offers flexibility or good pay.
 And some enjoy the work and find it all around rewarding or fun.
 Regardless of what sex workers think about their work, they deserve workplace health and safety and human rights.

 How do the Open Society Foundations support sex workers?

 The Open Society Foundations support sex worker–led organizations and other advocates to advance the health and rights of sex workers.
-Our grantees work to end police violence, ensure access to legal services, challenge and change laws and policies that harm health, and increase access to appropriate health services.
+Our grantees work to end police violence, ensure access to legal services, challenge and change laws and policies that harm health, and increase access to appropriate social services.
 For example:

 - In Malawi, the Centre for Human Rights Education Advice and Assistance is implementing the Protecting Sex Workers from Police Abuse project to stop the abuse and human rights violations of sex workers by the police.

 - In South Africa, the Sex Workers Education and Advocacy Taskforce, an organization that is leading the sex worker movement across the country, has helped train sex workers as paralegals, and works with lawyers to offer legal aid to sex workers.